3 Overlooked Expenses That Can Impact Your Retirement Budget

 1. Out-of-Pocket Healthcare Costs

-Turning 65 and qualifying for Medicare is a major milestone, but it doesn’t mean all healthcare costs disappear.
-You’ll still have premiums for Part B and possibly additional coverage such as Medicare Advantage or Part D for prescriptions.
+Turning 65 and qualifying for Medicare is a major milestone.
+But it doesn’t mean all healthcare costs disappear.
+You’ll still have premiums for Part B and possibly additional coverage, such as Medicare Advantage or Part D for prescriptions.

 2. Taxes